TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 ### Hardware setup

-The connexion between the PC and the TV monitor can be done using a custom homemade VGA / Scart Adapter as shown here
+The connexion between the PC and the CRT monitor can be done using a custom homemade VGA / Scart Adapter as shown here
 <http://www.geocities.ws/podernixie/htpc/cables-en.html#vgascart> or
 using an UMSA Ultimate SCART Adapter available here: